5bentz/linux-asus-t100/T100TA_guide.md

 ### 7. Install bootloader

 #### Enable WiFi
-/!\ Theses filenames are for T100TA only.
-Other T100's (T100CHI, etc) has other brcmfmac numbers
+/!\ Theses filenames are for T100TA and T100CHI only.
+Other T100's (T100TAF and 100H\*) have other brcmfmac numbers.
+See the troubleshooting section *No WiFi* at the end of this document.

 - `cp /sys/firmware/efi/efivars/nvram-* /lib/firmware/brcm/brcmfmac43241b4-sdio.txt` #useful now
 - `cp /sys/firmware/efi/efivars/nvram-* /target/lib/firmware/brcm/brcmfmac43241b4-sdio.txt` #useful after reboot
 - `modprobe -r brcmfmac`